 Populous and Swift Company met regularly with nearby residents and community groups to understand needs and gather input, such as the desire to enhance the pedestrian circulation around the arena.
 This feedback influenced a 360-degree park surrounding Climate Pledge Arena that brings people up to the historic façade and under the shelter of the roofline.
 It connects the north side of the arena plaza to adjacent building tenants, providing spaces and access routes for new events that were previously unattainable in the confined courtyards.

 Those utilizing the public spaces will be unable to differentiate between an accessible path and a nonaccessible path — this is one critical measure of success for accessible design.
 Accessible pathways aren’t simply a technical requirement, but rather a core design principle for a Populous project.
 Although challenging to achieve on the arena’s sloped site, accessibility has been accomplished, creating a 360-degree urban park experience open to all.
 Climate Pledge Arena is pursuing certification for excellence in accessibility through the Rick Hansen Foundation, dedicated to changing the perception of the world to be designed for everyone.
-The arena is striving to be the first sports facility with this certification by early 2022.
+The arena is striving to be the first sports facility with this certification.